haade-administrator/haade.fr/_posts/en/2022-11-08-Utilisation-des-Filtres-dans-ZM.md

 Well this tutorial is not complete, and I apologize, I waited so long to write this article that now I no longer use Zoneminder, why!
 This software is complete but the management of events, the configuration of the cameras is complex and frankly cannot be optimized.
 > **Furthermore I have decided to stop using ZM.**
-Why this changeover: since zm decided to stop the evolution of the ZMevenvnotification program in November 2021, suddenly it no longer has any real interest, especially since there has been a free NVR for Homeassistant for a while, it is is from **[Frigate](https://frigate.video/)**{:target="_blank"}, **this project is young but already very promising.**
+Why this changeover: since zm decided to stop the evolution of the ZMevenvnotification program in November 2021, suddenly it no longer has any real interest, especially since there has been a free NVR for Homeassistant for a while, it is is from **[Frigate](https://frigate.video/)**{: target="_blank"}, **this project is young but already very promising.**